 - How do you write sex scenes?
 (Note: This particular question resulted in an entire episode back in Season 7.
 Shanna Germain to the rescue!)

 - Have any of you included original poems in your work?

 Whoops!
 We lock-stepped this episode to the release of A Memory of Light, but we ALSO locked it to air after our Hero of a Thousand Faces discussion.
 Crass commercialism trumps continuity!
 You’ll get the hero’s journey next week.

 Incidentally: If you’re eligible to nominate things for the 2013 Hugo Awards, here’s a list of the things we’ve done which are eligible.

-Writing Prompt: What does SFPA stand for?
+Homework: What does SFPA stand for?

-Audiobook Pick-of-the-Week: A Memory of Light: Wheel of Time, Book 14, by Robert Jordan and Brandon Sanderson, narrated by Michael Kramer and Kate Reading.
+Thing of the week: A Memory of Light: Wheel of Time, Book 14, by Robert Jordan and Brandon Sanderson, narrated by Michael Kramer and Kate Reading.